nickocruzm/Life_expectancy/README.md

 # Life_expectancy

-Using JSCharting and data collected by NCHS, to produce simple charts and data analysis
+Using JSCharting and data collected by NCHS, to produce a simple chart.